pustulm/TimeLog2/README.md

 # DEPLOYMENT OF TIME LOG JS APP

 ### **- OVERVIEW OF A PROJECT -**
 The main goal of this repo is to make a usage of Terraform and Github Actions for a simple Time Log App.
-We'll use VSC as our IDE.
+I'll use VSC as IDE.

 ### **-TECHNOLOGIES-**